snl-dakota/dakota/docs/user/compiling/configure.rst

 ===============================

 Dakota build settings can be written in a CMake script file (referred to as build file here).
-The directory :file:`$DAK_SRC/cmake/` contains a collection of build files.
-There are historical platform-specific files examples such as BuildRHEL7.cmake, BuildDarwin.cmake, and Build_win_msvc_ifort.cmake.
+The directory :file:`$DAK_SRC/cmake/examples` contains a collection of build files.
+There are historical platform-specific examples such as BuildRHEL7.cmake, BuildDarwin.cmake, and Build_win_msvc_ifort.cmake.
 The build file BuildDakotaTemplate.cmake is a template that contains the most commonly used Dakota CMake variables.